MattBCoding/leinster-trophy/README.md

 ## Deployment

 * The site was deployed to GitHub pages. the steps to deploy are as follows:
-  * in the GitHub repository, navigate to the settings tab
+  * In the GitHub repository, navigate to the settings tab
-  * select the pages link from the setting menu on the left hand side
+  * Select the pages link from the setting menu on the left hand side
   * Under the GitHub Pages from the source section drop-down menu, select the master branch
   * One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.